Taxing and Spending Clause: Background

 One of the most often claimed defects of the Articles of Confederation was its lack of a grant to the central government of the power to lay and collect taxes.
 Under the Articles, Congress was forced to rely on requisitions upon the governments of its member states.
-Without the power to independently raise its own revenues, the Articles left Congress vulnerable to the discretion of the several State governments—each State made its own decision as to whether it would pay the requisition or not.
-Some states were not giving Congress the funds for which it asked by either paying only in part, or by altogether ignoring the request from Congress.
-Without the revenue to enforce its laws and treaties, or pay its debts, and without an enforcement mechanism to compel the States to pay, the Confederation was practically rendered impotent and was in danger of falling apart.
+Without the power to independently raise its own revenues, the Articles left Congress vulnerable to the discretion of the several state governments—each state made its own decision as to whether it would pay the requisition or not.
+Some states were not giving Congress the funds for which it asked, either by paying only in part, or by altogether ignoring the request from Congress.
+Without the revenue to enforce its laws and treaties, or pay its debts, and without an enforcement mechanism to compel the states to pay, the Confederation was practically rendered impotent and was in danger of falling apart.

 The Congress recognized this limitation and proposed amendments to the Articles in an effort to supersede it.
 However, nothing ever came of those proposals until the Philadelphia Convention.